 Spoornet, Johannesburg

-Managed reengineering of service-delivery processes; research and development into service-delivery- and operating philosophies and technologies; acquiring, developing and implementing knowledge and processes to support quality service to external clients.
+Managed reengineering of railway service-delivery processes; research and development into service-delivery- and operating philosophies and technologies; acquiring, developing and implementing knowledge and processes to support quality service to external clients.

 1988-1992: Senior Manager (Product Development)

 Managed design and development of technical-, economic-, operational- and human interfaces, to align new train service products to business requirements.
-Implemented new services, e.g. high-speed time-sensitive intermodal trains on main corridors.
+Implemented new services, e.g. high-speed time-sensitive intermodal trains, on main corridors.

 1985-1988: Research Engineer